 So there you have it – you know all about how to be a digital nomad.
 If you’re looking for more information, we also break down some of the top qualities that make digital nomads successful on our blog – Do you have what it takes to be a digital nomad?

 Internships for digital nomads

 Learning how to be a digital nomad can be a lot to take in.
-If you aren’t quite ready to take on the job hunt and visa struggle alone, consider checking out The Intern Group’s Digital Nomad Internship Program.
+If you aren’t quite ready to take on the job hunt and visa struggle alone, consider checking out our Digital Nomad Internship Program.
 This program is specially designed to allow students and young professionals to experience the nomadic lifestyle with expert support.

 Interns who are accepted to our program are matched with a top-tier organization in their chosen career field.
 The positions are flexible, and interns can choose between 10 and 40 hours of remote internship work each week.
 Of course, in addition to the personalized career placement, one of the top benefits of this program is the support of our local, on-the-ground teams.